 How can I find information on the local authority’s Local Offer of services and provision for children and young people with special educational needs and disability?

-Your child may have been assessed as having an SEN at some point during their primary career.
-This does not transfer automatically through to the secondary setting.
-However, our transition process means that we speak to all year 6 class teachers and all primary SENCos to gather a detailed picture of your child’s needs.
-If we deem that your child has a long-standing learning difficulty or a specific diagnosis that is likely to impact significantly on progress and if your child will need ongoing provision or support beyond that which is offered to all students, we will record your child as having a special educational need.
+Your child may have been assessed as having an SEND at some point during their primary career.
+Our transition process means that we speak to all year 6 class teachers and all primary SENCos to gather a detailed picture of your child’s needs.
+If we deem that your child continues to have a long-standing learning difficulty or a specific diagnosis that is likely to impact significantly on progress and if your child will need ongoing provision or support beyond that which is offered to all students, we will record your child as having a special educational need.

 All students complete baseline entry cognitive ability and reading and spelling tests.
 Reading and spelling tests are subsequently conducted annually in years 7, 8 and 9.
 The maths department monitors student progress carefully through regular testing.

-A formal meeting is held twice a year, along with annual parents' evenings, to review progress against statement/EHCP objectives.
+A formal meeting is held twice a year, along with annual parents' evenings, to review progress against EHCP objectives.

 The work of the learning support department is evaluated, as for all departments in the school, through our departmental review process, subject exam review meetings and work scrutiny exercises.

-Interventions such as our Accelerated Reading programme and year 7 extra English classes are evaluated through monitoring student progress.
+Interventions such as our Accelerated Reading programme and year 7-9 extra English classes are evaluated through monitoring student progress across the curriculum and staff conduct baseline and exit assessments for students undergoing intervention programmes.

-All parents of students with statements/EHCPs are invited to attend IEP meetings and annual reviews.
+All parents of students with EHCPs are invited to attend IEP meetings and annual reviews.
 At these meetings we discuss feedback from subject teachers and the outcomes for your child.
 We discuss progress towards those outcomes at Parents’ Evenings and review meetings.
-We issue assessment grades to parents twice a year.
+We issue assessment grades to parents twice a year in years 7-9 and three times a year in years 10 and 11.

 Curriculum resources and teaching approaches are differentiated with the aim of enabling all students to make good progress.
 We employ teaching assistants who have specialist knowledge in the fields of speech and language, visual, hearing and physical impairment and these staff provide advice to teaching staff and liaise with specialist services, implementing recommended programmes.
 Some students require adjustments within the classroom and we work with you to formulate profiles which describe your child’s needs and strategies that class teachers should implement in order to meet those needs.

-We have literacy intervention programmes in years 7, 8 and 9 and an additional English and maths option class in year 10 and 11.
-We have a range of short term intervention programmes to address specific difficulties.
+We have literacy intervention programmes in years 7, 8 and 9 and an additional English and maths option class in years 10 and 11.
+We have a range of short-term intervention programmes to address specific difficulties.
 Some of this work may be delivered on a 1-1 basis and some in small groups.
 We try to minimise disruption to your child’s normal curriculum.
 We use assessment and progress data to prioritise additional provision in line with the limited resources available.

 We operate a supervised Lesson 6 homework club on four nights a week.